Help your community expand its understanding of issues related to relief, development and peace.

 Indigenous Neighbours Coordinator & Church Engagement Coordinator, MCC Saskatchewan

 Randy has served with MCC for 4 years, recently moving into the dual roles of Indigenous Neighbours Coordinator and Church Engagement Coordinator.
 Prior to that, he served as a pastor, and a Bible instructor at Bethany College.
 He loves how the biblical story gives us windows for seeing, and tools for engaging, our place in Canada’s complex colonial story.
 In his current role, he aims to be a “reconciliation catalyst.”
-And as Church Engagement Coordinator in this season of MCC’s Centennial commemorations, he is always ready to share the powerful story of MCC’s century of ministry.
+And as Church Engagement Coordinator, he is always ready to share the powerful story of MCC’s century of ministry.

 Education: MDiv (MBBS-Fresno), MA (New Testament Studies, McMaster U), BA (Anthropology), BRS (Biblical studies).